xan9266/teamable/README.md

 # teamable

-This is an application for managing employee profiles
+This is an application for managing employee profiles.

 ### To run the tests execute